ucsd-cse130/05-classes/README.md

 [True,False,True,False,True,False,True,False]
 ```

-Writing tests is tedious, instead we will check properties!
+Writing these tests can be tedious, instead we will check properties!
-The property `prop_contains_elt` states that an trees created
+The property `prop_contains_elt` states that trees created by `build xs`
 `contain` those elements `x` that are are in the input list `xs`:

 ```haskell